 But That's Not All!

-We continue to remember the past with an historic photo gallery featuring more images from our archives showing lakers from bygone years.
-Know Your Ships has covered the waterfront for six decades, so we have lots of images from which to choose.
+In addition, we continue to remember the past with an historic photo gallery featuring more images from our archives showing lakers from bygone years.
+Know Your Ships has covered the waterfront for more than six decades, so we have lots of images from which to choose.

 We've enjoyed putting this issue together and hope you enjoy using it to find out more about the ships that sail the Great Lakes and St. Lawrence Seaway.
 Smooth sailing! ~ The Know Your Ships crew